Kommune-CSIRT-org/Log4J-Scanner/README.md

 The command has to be run with sudo privileges in order to list all files.

-### Powershell
-This powershell script has to be run with Administrator privileges.

-It scans either provided directories or all local and mapped drives.
-Then it will try and find all files on the drive with extension `.jar`, `.java` and `.class`.
-For each file it will try and find a `jar` file which contains the string *"JndiLookup.class"*, and `java` or `class` file with *"jndi* or *"log4j"* in the filename.

-Run the powershell script either with parameters or without.
-Without parameters:
-- `.\windowsSearch.ps1`
-- Tries to scan all drives and saves output to `C:\Windows\Temp\`

-With parameters:
-- `.\windowsSearch.ps1 -Location "ABSOLUTE PATH","ABSOLUTE PATH","ABSOLUTE PATH"`
-- The `-Location` parameter takes an array of strings containing absolute paths to root folder for scanning.

 ### Python
 Python program which performs the same task as the "windowsSearch.ps1" powershell script, but does not look inside packaged JAR files.
+It is written in Python3 and tested on v3.10.1 and 3.8.

 It can be run with and without arguments.
 Without arguments, `python ./main.py`, is will scan `C:` or `/` dependent on OS.
 It can be supplied with a set of arguments, eg. `python ./main.py "ABSOLUTE PATH" "ABSOLUTE PATH"` where each argument is a path to the root of a folder you want to scan.
 In order to ensure access, it has to be run with sudo.